WATCH NOW: Midlothian immunologist believes COVID-19 was in U.S. earlier than thought

 A neutralizing antibody is an antibody that defends a cell from a virus, blocking the ability of the virus to bind to its cellular receptor and infect the cell.

-Schaffner, who said he is not an immunologist and does not know Caffrey, said there appears to be a number of limitations such as the relatively small number of samples tested and that more needed to be known about the origin of the samples.
+Schaffner, who said he is not an immunologist and does not know Caffrey, said there appears to be a number of limitations such as the relatively small number of samples tested.
+He also said more needed to be known about the origin of the samples.

 “I think it’s very interesting that the positives are distributed across the country; they’re not just in one location.
 It makes me wonder again, what’s the source of these specimens?”